Sandeep-X47/CTCTG/README.md

 - C provides a fast and simple CLI backbone.
 - C++ efficiently manages structured data using objects and JSON parsing.
 - Prolog allows complex logical queries about routes and connections.
-- Python enables flexible extensions, visualization, or AI-powered features.
+- Python enables printing of required routes using functions

 ---